EvansWinner/awesome-line-editors/README.md

 Another part of the writing saga is trying to work out how to have the tools you need any time, anywhere you are.
 For me, part of that is using Termux on my Android phone.
 I like Termux and have gotten good at using it.
-I plug my phone into a port-replicator and get power to the phone and output to a proper monitor, and decent keyboard input.
+I plug my phone into a port-replicator with a real keyboard, get power to the phone, and output to a proper monitor.
 But there are times when I'm waiting in line at the DMV and don't have a keyboard.
-In short, I'm typing with my thumbs on a soft keyboard -- and more often than I'd like to admit.
+In short, I'm typing with my thumbs on a soft keyboard—and more often than I'd like to admit.
 (What about this text itself?
 Am I writing it in a line editor?
-No, as it happens, I'm in vi in a Linux VM on a Chromebook.
+No, as it happens, I'm in ``vi`` in a Linux VM on a Chromebook.
 So much for dog food.)

-It seems slightly ironic to me, but the ultra-modern technology of the cell phone / pocket computer has brought back a situation where the extremely terse command language of a line editor is a value just as it was when the I/O model as a Teletype line printer without a CRT or the curses library, etc.
+It seems slightly ironic to me, but the ultra-modern technology of the cell phone / pocket computer has brought back a situation where the extremely terse command language of a line editor is a value just as it was when the I/O model was a Teletype line printer sans CRT or curses library, &c.
 Thumb typing makes every extra character an annoyance, and even when ``Control`` and ``Alt`` and ``Escape`` are present on the keyboard, key chording in general is an annoyance too.
-That leaves out Emacs for sure, and makes vi barely tolerable.
-Ed and similar editors could have a renaissance, at least among hipster-nerd-writers, I guess.
+That leaves out Emacs for certain and makes ``vi`` barely tolerable. ``ed`` and similar editors could have a renaissance, at least among hipster-nerd-writers, I guess.